Tipperary Senior Hurling Championship: Format

-The Tipperary senior hurling championship is probably the most complicated system in Ireland as it has striven to accommodate from 25 to, currently, 32 teams.
-A knockout divisional system and group backdoor system has been introduced to accommodate these teams.
-Before the new system, the county championship was run on a divisional basis with the teams in the divisional finals going into the county quarter-finals and proceeding from there.
+The Tipperary senior hurling championship was among the most complicated system in Ireland as it has striven to accommodate from 25 to 32 teams.
+A knockout divisional system and group backdoor system was used to accommodate these teams.
+The county championship was run on a divisional basis with teams in the divisional finals going into the county quarter-finals and proceeding from there.

-A new format is to be introduced in 2014, with the county championship divided into two sections of 16 teams each, the sections determined by clubs' placings in the 2013 championship.
-Each section will be divided into four groups of four teams with games played on a round robin basis.
-The top two teams in each Section 1 group, and the top team in each Section 2 group, qualify for the knockout stages, as do the four divisional champions.
-The bottom team in each Section 1 group is relegated to Section 2, and the top team in each Section 2 group is promoted to Section 1.
-The bottom teams in each of the Section 2 groups face relegation play-offs, with two teams relegated to the Intermediate Championship.
-The Intermediate champions move up to Section 2.
-Thus in 2015 there will be 31 teams in the Senior Championship.
+A new format was introduced in 2014, with the county championship divided into two sections of 16 teams each, nowadays called Senior and Premier Intermediate Championship.
+Each section is divided into four groups of four teams with games played on a round robin basis.
+Originally teams from both sections could qualify for the knockout stages, as do the four divisional champions.
+Since 2017 only teams from the first section can qualify.

+As of 2026 the first placed team of the 4 groups qualifies for the quarter-finals.
+The second placed face the divisional champions in a preliminary Quarter-final.
+If the divisional champions are among the top 2 teams, some 2nd placed teams qualify directly for the Quarter-finals.
+From this stage onward a single-elimination knock-out tournament is played.

+The bottom 4 teams face off in a knock-out with the team losing two matches being relegated to the Premier Intermediate Championship.

 Teams

-2025 teams
+2026 teams

-The 16 teams competing in the 2025 Tipperary Senior Hurling Championship are:
+The 16 teams competing in the 2026 Tipperary Senior Hurling Championship are: